Swurety/OneMaps_Automation/README.md

    pip install robotframework-jsonlibrary
    pip install selenium
 4. Browser driver
-5. Extension VSCode: Install ekstensi Python dan Robot Framework Support dari marketplace VSCode.
+5. VSCode Extensions: Install Python and Robot Framework Support extensions from the VSCode marketplace.

-## Penggunaan
+## Usage
-1. Python: Download dari Python.org.
+1. Python: Download from Python.org.
-2. Anaconda: Download dari Anaconda.com.
+2. Pip Install: Jalankan perintah pip install di Command Prompt setelah Python terinstal.
-3. Pip Install: Jalankan perintah pip install di Command Prompt setelah Python terinstal.
+3. VSCode Extensions: Install Python and Robot Framework Support extensions directly from within VSCode.

-4. VSCode Extensions: Install ekstensi Python dan Robot Framework Support langsung melalui VSCode.
+## Running Tests

-## Menjalankan Tes
+1. Ensure all dependencies and extensions are installed.
-1. Pastikan semua dependensi dan ekstensi telah terinstal.
+2. Run the Robot Framework script via Command Prompt or the VSCode terminal using the following command: robot [path script].robot
-2. Jalankan skrip Robot Framework melalui Command Prompt atau terminal di VSCode dengan perintah: robot [path script].robot
+3. View the test results in the generated report after execution.

-## Contoh Kasus Penggunaan
+## Example Use Case
-Contoh penggunaan melibatkan pembuatan otomatisasi langsung di editor teks dengan Robot Framework, untuk menguji fungsionalitas pada dashboard OneMaps.
+A typical use case involves creating automation directly in a text editor using Robot Framework to test functionality within the OneMaps dashboard.

-## Penanganan Kesalahan
+## Error Handling
-1. Kesalahan Instalasi: Pastikan semua dependensi terinstal dengan benar dan periksa versi yang kompatibel.
+1. Installation Errors: Ensure all dependencies are correctly installed, and check for compatible versions.
-2. Masalah Pengujian: Periksa skrip Robot Framework untuk kesalahan sintaks atau konfigurasi yang tidak tepat.
+2. Test Issues: Verify the Robot Framework script for syntax errors or incorrect configurations.
-3. API Error: Verifikasi endpoint API dan parameter yang digunakan dalam pengujian.
+3. API Errors: Check the API endpoint and the parameters used in testing.

-## Kontribusi
+## Contribution
-Jika Anda ingin berkontribusi pada proyek ini, silakan fork repositori ini dan kirim pull request dengan perubahan atau perbaikan Anda.
-Pastikan untuk mengikuti pedoman kontribusi yang ada.
+If you wish to contribute to this project, feel free to fork this repository and submit a pull request with your changes or improvements.
+Please follow the existing contribution guidelines.

-## Dokumentasi Tambahan
+## Additional Documentation
-Untuk informasi lebih lanjut tentang Robot Framework, kunjungi Robot Framework Documentation.
-Untuk panduan menggunakan pustaka terkait, referensikan dokumentasi masing-masing pustaka seperti robotframework-requests dan robotframework-seleniumlibrary.
+For further information about Robot Framework, visit the Robot Framework Documentation.
+For usage guidelines of related libraries, refer to their respective documentation such as robotframework-requests and robotframework-seleniumlibrary..

-## Lisensi
+## License
-Program ini dilisensikan di bawah Lisensi MIT.
-Anda bebas untuk menggunakan, memodifikasi, dan mendistribusikan perangkat lunak ini dengan syarat yang tercantum dalam lisensi.
+This program is licensed under the MIT License.
+You are free to use, modify, and distribute this software under the terms outlined in the license.